vklunna/bachelor-thesis-group32-new/README.md

 1. Manually copy your credentials.json file into the following folder:
 `/bachelor-thesis-group32-folder/1_code/`

-2. Then run the following script to connect and load the files:
+2. Then run the following script to connect and load the file:
 `python3 ./bachelor-thesis-group32-folder/1_code/LOADING_IN_MEMORY.py`